jawolfe97/Reaction_Modeler/README.md

 # Reaction_Modeler
-Python code to simulate and visualize reaction progression over time
+Python code to simulate and visualize reaction progression over time.

+Note: Reaction inputs are lists of single steps or equilibria with each species designated as a single letter code.
+A colon separates out the reaction or species from its rate or concentration.
+Coding examples displayed below.
+Great for introductory demonstrations of reaction kinetics and equilibria.

 **Example 1: A <-> B**
 ___________________________________________________________________________